Seneca-ICTOER/OSL645/docs/Labs/lab3.md

 ## Investigation 1: Basics Of Redirection

-**ATTENTION: This online tutorial will be required to be completed by Friday in week 6 by midnight to obtain a grade of 2% towards this course**
+**ATTENTION: This lab must be graded by the end of your classes in Week 8 to obtain a grade of 2% towards this course.**

 In this investigation, you will learn how to redirect **standard input, standard output** and **standard error** when issuing Unix / Linux commands.